jsimplicio/jsimplicio.github.io/_posts/2018-1-1-new-dscout-for-android.md

 hero_image: "/../assets/images/1-1-2018-hero.png"
 hero_color: "#197FF6"
 ---
-Dscout Diary went through a redesign with [the introduction of mission parts](/product/design/analyzing-entries-with-dscout/).
-Missions are now capable of being divided up into parts.
-The mobile apps required a redesign to handle parts.
+The researcher experience with dscout Diary was redesigned when we introduced [mission parts](/product/design/analyzing-entries-with-dscout/).
+Now missions are capable of being divided up into parts, so researchers don't have to analyze data across separate missions.

-I was tasked with updating the design for the Android application, working alongside our design director, Timo Kuhn, who was responsible for the iOS redesign.
+I was tasked with updating the scout experience for the Android application, working alongside our design director, Timo Kuhn, who was responsible for the iOS redesign.

 ### Goal
 - Update the Android app to conform to the new scout dscout Diary experience.